lab42/Helm/README.md

 ![Build](https://github.com/lab42/Helm/actions/workflows/build.yml/badge.svg?branch=main)

-Github docker action with Helm and Kubectl.
+Github docker action with Helm 3 and Kubectl.

+This action is automatically build to have the latest Helm 3 release every month.
+If you use this and need and update then you can reach out and we can dispatch a build.

 ## Usage